AI-BAAM: AI-Driven Bank Statement Analytics as Alternative Data for Malaysian MSME Credit Scoring: Deployment and Operational Framework

 \subsection{Continuous Monitoring and Feedback Loop}

-Once deployed, the model operates within a Champion–Challenger framework to enable continuous performance optimization~\cite{kim2019champion}.
-The Champion model serves as the current production baseline, while a Challenger model is periodically retrained on the latest data and evaluated in parallel.
-Their performance is continuously monitored and compared across predefined metrics.
-When the Challenger consistently outperforms the Champion, the system automatically notifies bank officers to review the results and promote the new model to production.
-This approach ensures ongoing model improvement, robustness, and operational stability.
+Once the bank statement-based credit scoring model is deployed, it operates within a Champion-Challenger framework~\citep{kim2019champion} to enable continuous performance optimization.
+The Champion model serves as the current production baseline, while one or more Challenger models are periodically retrained on the latest data and evaluated in parallel.
+Model performance is continuously monitored and compared across predefined metrics.
+When a Challenger consistently outperforms the Champion, the system automatically notifies designated bank officers to review the results and promote the new model to production.
+This approach ensures sustained model improvement, robustness, and operational stability.